mroswell/mychatsearch.com/README.md

 ---

-**Note**: This tool is not officially affiliated with Anthropic or Claude AI.
+**Note**: This tool is not officially affiliated with Anthropic (Claude AI) or OpenAI (ChatGPT).
+It is an independent, open-source project designed to help you search and explore your own conversation exports.